Swansea and the Gower Peninsula

 Is it dog friendly?
 Yes, dogs are welcome all year round.
 The Times nominated Rhossili as The UK's No.1 dog-friendly beach.

-Walkers at Rhossili Carmarthenshire.
+Walkers at Rhossili.

 Rhossili Bay, Gower, West Wales